 Sellafield nuclear reprocessing plant

 The Sellafield site has the highest concentration of radioactivity on the planet.
-An accident involving the liquid high level waste tanks would have catastrophic consequences and make the area uninhabitable for a long time.
+A major accident involving the liquid high level waste tanks could have catastrophic consequences and make the area uninhabitable for a long time.

-The reprocessing plants discharge some eight million litres of nuclear waste into the sea each day.
+The reprocessing plants discharge some nuclear waste into the sea each day.
 The radioactivity contaminates seawater, sediments and marine life such as winkles and lobsters.
-The Irish Sea is the most radioactively contaminated sea in the world.
+The Irish Sea is arguably the most radioactively contaminated sea in the world.

 In the vicinity of the complex, groundwater, estuaries and soil are contaminated.
 Compared to the British average, there has been a ten-fold increase of childhood leukaemia around Sellafield.
 Plutonium dust has been found in the houses of residents living along the Irish Sea coast.